Is French Press Coffee Bad for you?

 And even with minimum brewing skills, you can brew a perfect cup of Coffee.

 2- You Have Complete Control Over Your Brew: While preparing Coffee with French Press, you have complete control over your brew.
 You can adjust the brewing temperature according to your preference.
-You can choose the French Press grind size of your liking.
+You can choose the grind size of your liking.
 You can choose whether to steep your Coffee for a longer or shorter period.

 3- Thick And Rich Taste: French Press brewing method essentially results in the thickest and boldest cup of coffee you have ever had as there is no proper filter used in this brewing method, so all the oils remain inside your cup, making it more flavorful.